There Will Be Buds: Plot

 When Lisa asks Homer what is going on, he gives up his denial and confesses to driving Kirk away.
-Homer finds out from Luann that Kirk has withdrawn all his money in $1 bills, and instantly realises that Kirk fled to a strip club.
-Encouraged by Marge, the team, and eventually the rest of the crowd, Homer goes to search for Kirk and finds him at Clubbb Sinnn talking to the strippers.
+Homer finds out from Luann that Kirk has withdrawn all his money in $1 bills, and instantly realizes that Kirk fled to a strip club.
+Encouraged by Marge, the team and, eventually, the rest of the crowd, Homer goes to search for Kirk and finds him at Clubbb Sinnn talking to the strippers.
 When Homer tries to get Kirk to come back for the game, he angrily declines and says nothing between him and Homer was real.
 When Homer says he respects Kirk for turning their loser kids into winners, Kirk is inspired to come back to coaching.
 Then the owner reminds Kirk that he owes back $15,000 for the time he has spent in the club and proceeds to have the club's security block the exits.
 Fortunately for Homer and Kirk, the club's strippers are sympathetic to their situation, as they are all mothers with young children, and allow them to use a helicopter from the club to get to the game just in time and the team wins.
-Afterwards while the kids enjoy a victorious pizza party, Homer sincerely offers Kirk a high-five.
-The gesture causes both men to break their wrists, leaving them sharing a hospital room where Homer continues to be annoyed by Kirk.
+Afterwards, while the kids enjoy a victorious pizza party, Homer sincerely offers Kirk a high-five.
+The gesture causes both men to break their wrists, leaving them sharing a hospital room, where Homer continues to be annoyed by Kirk.

 During the credits, Kirk does a MyTube video that someone keeps skipping to different parts all the way to the end, which includes a segment on preparing his famous rice sandwiches and a reference to 9/11 conspiracy theories.

 Production

 Writer and executive producer Matt Selman wanted to make the lacrosse look authentic, but no one on the show played lacrosse.
 The creative team watched videos, used a lacrosse dictionary, and checked with former lacrosse players.
 Selman stated, "We wanted insider references so that someone who does play lacrosse is going to watch this and not go 'Oh, these guys are just throwing it in.'"
 The children in the episode watched a video of the Gait brothers playing at Syracuse.
-Gary Gait, a Simpsons fan, was not aware he would be mentioned in the episode but thought it was "one of his biggest honors."
+Gary Gait, a Simpsons fan, was not aware he would be mentioned in the episode, but thought it was "one of his biggest honors."

 Along with the following episode "Havana Wild Weekend", "There Will Be Buds" was a holdover from the previous season's production run.
 It was the final episode to be produced in this run and the last episode of the series to be animated by Film Roman, before the show moved its domestic production to Fox Television Animation.